Publishing with a purpose

 Three types of papers are accepted in International Journal of Care and Caring:

-- Research articles should be between 4000 and 8000 words long with up to 4 key words and an abstract of up to 100 words.
-These submissions will be double-blind peer reviewed.
+- Research articles should be between 5000 and 8000 words long with up to 4 key words and an abstract of up to 100 words.
+These submissions will be double anonymous peer reviewed.
 Research articles should contribute to advances in knowledge, theory or methods.
 Articles based on comparative international analysis, critical analysis of policy or practice, or which explore care and caring in global or transnational perspective are encouraged.
 Authors should indicate if their article presents new empirical findings or is based on methodological innovation and should write in a style suitable for IJCC’s academic, NGO, policy and practitioner audiences.

 - Debates and Issues papers should be between 1500-2500 words with up to 4 key words, no abstract and a brief reference list.
 These submissions will be Editor reviewed.
 Debates and Issues papers should contribute to international sharing of ideas, expertise and experience between NGOs, policymakers, trade unions, employers and academics.
 Contributors are encouraged to highlight innovative policy or practice at the local, national or international level; debate controversial issues or matters of concern; or focus on aspects of advocacy, identification, claims-making and contestation.
 Please read our Guidance for Debates and Issues submissions for further information.